catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

   -+ save in the db as well
 - make a custom song out of retail
 - finish arrangement (demo with the hives overdrive sall the time :) )
-- move all external tools in external
 - remove commented out code
 - dupicate import should save the names of the files in a multivalue(;) field :)
   - save also hash not to ask again for duplciates if already decided as duplicate
 - make Groups as multivalue
-- if i delete a foolder do i get a warning in the maintenance check
+- if i delete a foolder do i get a warning in the maintenance check ?
   - check for json existance as well.
 Maybe
 - ignore Multitracks as duplicates
 - add date as duplication text
-- preview in duplciate manangement is yes if it was manually added..coloring is req maybe
-- add the overrite xml in the Import option section
+- increase the no of threads
+ -- add cancelation button
+ -- progress bar update
+- duplicate window should return last maximum conv date and save it
+- fix the long name issue

 wd:

 ### dev issues: